 What pharmaceutical companies are saying about diabetes supplies

 Besides being concerned about getting COVID-19, people living with type 1 diabetes also have a very real fear of there being a shortage of supplies.
 Work stoppages and countries being shut down have left people with type 1 diabetes feeling insecure and vulnerable.

 We reached out to the major pharmaceutical companies.
 Here are their most recent updates on continued access to diabetes supplies like insulin, pump supplies, and test strips.

-- Eversense will be stopping sales and marketing efforts to acquire new Eversense users in the US.
-No new patients or clinics will be initiated.
-Only people currently using Eversense and those whose sensor has shipped will be inserted, as insurance allows.
+Eversense has stopped sales and marketing efforts to acquire new Eversense users in the US.
+No new patients or clinics are being initiated.
+People currently using Eversense and those whose sensor has shipped will be inserted, as insurance allows.
 In addition, the insertion and removal procedures will be required to be done by providers who are already certified.

 We are learning that some pharmaceutical associations and insurance companies are limiting access to diabetes supplies.
 This is not a reflection of any decrease in accessibility to supplies, it is something that they are choosing to do in an attempt to stop panic purchasing.